dhessing/dhessing.github.io/_posts/2016-03-17-sum-square-difference.md

 ---
 layout: post
-title:  "Sum square difference"
+title:  Sum square difference
-subtitle: "Problem 6"
+subtitle: Problem 6
-category: "project-euler"
+category: Project Euler
 ---

 > The sum of the squares of the first ten natural numbers is,